Codila/DS-2w-I/README.md

-# HIV Drug Resistance Prediction - India by year 2030
+# HIV Drug Resistance Predictions

 Reason for Study:
 Anti-retroviral therapy (ART) has successfully helped managing HIV/AIDS, but lead to emergence of HIVDR mutations.